-- 6.1 This section will cover ways of controlling or managing flood risk through site design to ensure that all developments are safe and do not contribute to local flooding, or flooding further down the watercourse.
-Firstly, the information in this section is intended for use after it has been demonstrated that the location is appropriate for this type of development.
-Policy GD7 and Policy CL1 of the Local Plan require investigation of the suitability of sites through sequential and then exception tests. - 6.2 Prevention and resilience measures can be designed at both a site level and property level to stop water entering a property.
+- This section will cover ways of controlling or managing flood risk through site design to ensure that all developments are safe and do not contribute to local flooding, or flooding further down the watercourse.
+Drainage design is intrinsically linked to wider site design.
+Mitigating measures may be necessary to ensure that a development is resilient to the risk of flooding from the public sewer.
+The information in this section is intended for use after it has been demonstrated that the location is appropriate for this type of development.
+Policy GD7 and Policy CL1 of the Local Plan require investigation of the suitability of sites through sequential and then exception tests. - 6.2 Prevention and resilience measures can be designed at both a site level and property level to stop flood water entering a property.
 These measures will be expected to be taken into account in new development where appropriate.
 They can include:

-Finished Floor and Ground Levels
+Finished Floor and Ground Levels of Development and Alterations of Sewers

 - 6.3 It is critical that the applicant consults with the United Utilities to understand if there are any sewerage surcharge levels at the point of connection that could influence site design both in terms of ground levels and finished floor levels.
 Where the ground level of a site is below the ground level at the point where the drainage connects to the public sewer, care must be taken to ensure that the proposed development is not at an increased risk of sewer surcharge.
 It is good practice for the finished floor levels and manhole cover levels (including those that serve private drainage runs) to be higher than the manhole cover level at the point of connection to the receiving sewer.
-Where there is a risk of sewer surcharge, additional careful consideration will need to be given to site levels and whether there is a need to incorporate of mitigation measures to manage the risk of sewer flooding. - 6.4 It is also good practice to ensure that the external levels fall away from the ground floor level of proposed buildings (following any regrade) to allow for safe overland flow routes within the development and minimise any associated flood risk from overland flows.
+Where there is a risk of sewer surcharge, additional careful consideration will need to be given to site levels and whether there is a need to incorporate of mitigation measures to manage the risk of sewer flooding.
+An applicant cannot assume that changes in levels or any proposed diversion of the public sewer system will be acceptable as such proposals could increase or displace flood risk.
+In such circumstances, any alteration of the public sewer could be refused by the wastewater undertaker.
+This could be fundamental to the detailed site design and layout see also 6.21. - 6.4 It is also good practice to ensure that the external levels fall away from the ground floor level of proposed buildings (following any regrade) to allow for safe overland flow routes within the development and minimise any associated flood risk from overland flows.